 1878

-George T.W.
-Patrick (G.T.W.) earned his B.A. degree at Iowa.
+George Thomas White (G.T.W.)
+Patrick earned his B.A. degree at Iowa.

 • 1887

 G.T.W.
 Patrick offered a course called Empirical Psychology from the Department of Mental and Moral Science and Didactics.
 He saved up fifty dollars to start-up funds for laboratory equipment.
+They utilized tuning forks, brain models, and charts, marking the beginning of the Iowa Psychological Laboratory.

 Patrick joined the Iowa faculty as professor and head of Mental and Moral Science and Didactics.